-Each year Hockey Manitoba will award one scholarship in the amount of \$750.00 in memorial of those that we lost over the course of the season.
+Each year Hockey Manitoba will award one scholarship in the amount of \$750.00 in memorial of Brian Franklin and George Ulyatt.
 This is to recognize them for their long-standing positions with Hockey Manitoba and the significant contributions they made to the betterment of our game.
-For the 2021 - 2022 season, those individuals are: